smwindecker/mixchar_manuscript/README.md

-## Repository for "mixchar: An R package for the deconvolution of thermal decay curves"
+## mixchar: An R package for the deconvolution of thermal decay curves

 This repository contains all the code used in the manuscript associated with the R packaged [mixchar](https://github.com/smwindecker/mixchar).